pdanyomiportfolio/alx-system_engineering-devops/0x00-shell_basics/README.md

 Tasks 3.
 Display current directory contents in a long format Tasks 4.
 Display current directory contents, including hidden files (starting with .).
 Use the long format.
 Tasks 5.
 Display current directory contents.
-Long format, with user and group IDs displayed numerically, and hidden files
+Long format, with user and group IDs displayed numerically, and hidden files Tasks 6.
+Create a script that creates a directory named 'my first directory' in the /tmp/ directory